ipfs/ipfs-blog/src/_blog/2023-04-mutli-gateway-browser-client.md

 or preferably
 [https://bafybeihpy2n6vwt2jjq5gusv23ajtilzbao3ekfb2hiev2xvuxscdxqcp4.ipfs.dweb.link/](https://bafybeihpy2n6vwt2jjq5gusv23ajtilzbao3ekfb2hiev2xvuxscdxqcp4.ipfs.dweb.link/)

 In each case, you're delegating all the "IPFS stuff" to a particular node.
-This is quite effective, but has some trade-offs.
+This is quite effective and has the advantage that it makes it easy to integrate with the IPFS ecosystem with relatively limited effort, but it involves some trade-offs.

 ### Performance